ShipEngine/connect-website/sandbox.md

 Some carriers have the capability to support what is known as a [Sandbox Environment](https://en.wikipedia.org/wiki/Sandbox_(software_development)).

-In the context of the [ShipEngine Integration Platform](index.md), a sandbox environment is a test environment that should mimic real service functionality as much as possible but **must not** incur any actual costs or affect production data.
+In the context of [ShipEngine Connect](index.md), a sandbox environment is a test environment that should mimic real service functionality as much as possible but **must not** incur any actual costs or affect production data.
 Sandbox environments allow for easier development and testing of your application.

 Usage